stnuessl/ccmock/README.md

 ### Configuration Precedence Order

 1. Command-line arguments
-1. Environment variables
+1. Configuration file specified by an environment variable
-1. File-specific configuration file
+1. 1st configuration file specified by a command-line argument
-1. Project-specific configuration file
+1. 2st configuration file specified by a command-line argument

 ### Examples